 Stress And Anxiety

 We live in an increasingly fast-paced world, with many of us juggling high-pressure jobs with even more high-pressured parenthood, not to mention a whole range of other activities that take up our time and energy.
 When we go to bed thinking about work difficulties, family struggles or financial problems, it can be very hard to get to sleep, and this means that we wake up tired and irritable, which can exacerbate any problems we already have.
 To combat this, try to avoid all stress before going to bed by spending a period of time in silent meditation.
 Avoid looking at your mobile phone or other screens during or after this time, as the blue light they emit has been shown to interrupt sleep patterns.
 A great way to overcome this issue is no screen time for an hour before bed or wearing orange glasses an hour before bed to filter out the blue light.
+Check out this infographic for a detailed explanation of the effects of electronic devices on sleep.

 Sleep apnea is often associated with snoring, but it can be a very serious condition that has a huge impact on a person’s ability to sleep.
 In simple terms, it refers to a condition where a man or woman stops breathing during their sleep, thus waking them up, and this can occur hundreds of times every night in severe cases.
 This can have a profound effect on the physical and mental health of a sufferer, as well as putting a strain on relationships.
 If you, or a loved one, have sleep apnea, you should seek help from an expert physician, such as an otolaryngologist, as soon as possible, or visit the specialist website Apneatreatmentcenter.com for advice and information.